 What Amnesty International is doing

-Since 2009, Amnesty International is carrying out a regional campaign against discrimination in Europe.
+Since 2009, Amnesty International has been carrying out a regional campaign against discrimination in Europe.
 The Fight Discrimination in Europe Campaign recognizes that discrimination is one of Europe’s most pressing human rights concerns, affecting the lives of millions of people across the continent.
 The campaign focuses on discrimination on the grounds of ethnic origin, with particular focus on violations of the rights of Roma, discrimination of lesbian, gay, bisexual and transgender people, and discrimination on the grounds of religious belief.
 The campaign overlaps with the Demand Dignity Campaign (work on slums and Make Rights Law).

 Amnesty International is campaigning to Stop Violence Against Women.
 Our 2007 report on the US government’s failure to protect Indigenous women from sexual violence has generated several government hearings, raised money to save a shelter for survivors of sexual violence and ensured that Indigenous women’s human rights defenders were represented in the media in the USA.